altxxr0/Katyusha/README.md

 ### Download 🔻:
 Why is it [adfoc.us](http://adfoc.us/70081799483219)?
 This is so we can continue Developing Katyusha and Project Armageddon, Don't worry It's way Better than Linkvertise!
+But..
+If you don't want to do that, You can Clone / Download the repository and Build the Application yourself if you don't like to wait,

 #### Confused?
 Press the Skip Button in the Upper Right Corner (It is almost blended into the Background)

 - [v9.12.2023.0](http://adfoc.us/70081782434898)